Featured Topics

 Details.
 There are many reasons why cell phones should not be allowed in school, and in this essay, I will present some of them.
 Firstly, cell phones can be a major distraction in the classroom, both for the students using them and for those around them.
 Secondly, cell phones can be used to cheat on tests and exams, compromising the integrity ...

-5. Cell Phones Should be Allowed in School: Argumentative Essay
+13. Why Cell Phones Should Be Allowed in Schools

 A report showed support from parents towards the potential of cell phones, with over half of parents agreeing that schools should find more educational uses for cell phones.
 Keith R. Krueger, the CEO of the Consortium for School Networking, said that over the past five years, many schools have adjusted their cell phone policies.
 Conclusion

-7. Why Cell Phones Should Not Be Allowed in School
+16. Why Cell Phones Should Not Be Allowed In Schools: [Essay Example], 429

 With cell phones, children can contact their parents in case of emergency.
 Hence, it is best to ensure that they have access to cell phones but that their use is regulated.
 For example, children should not be allowed to use smartphones during studying or several hours before sleep.
 Overall, children should have cellphones because the benefits ...